 Mobile payment widgets

-Many gateways offer mobile-specific libraries that make collecting payments within a mobile app trivial.
+Many gateways offer mobile-specific libraries that make accepting payments within a mobile app trivial.
 These libraries provide their own payment UI components making the implementation as close to a drag and drop as can be expected in a custom app.

 Major gateways such as Stripe, Braintree/Venmo Touch and PayPal all offer robust mobile libraries that do much of the heavy lifting for you.
 If you’re already using one of these gateways, or have yet to choose a gateway to process your payments, one that has a well-supported mobile SDK would be a good option.
 Card data is handled by their library, limiting your PCI compliance exposure and implementation effort.